Matt Hamshaw: Macclesfield Town

 On 26 July he signed for Macclesfield Town on a one-year deal.
 On 18 May 2011 he signed a further one-year extension contract at Macclesfield Town.
 In May 2012, Hamshaw was released by Macclesfield due to the expiry of his contract.

 Matlock Town

 In September 2012 he signed for Matlock Town of the Evo-Stik League Premier Division and scored on his debut against Blyth Spartans.

 Stocksbridge Park Steels

 In October 2012 he moved to Stocksbridge Park Steels.

+Coaching career

-Rotherham United Coaching Career
+Rotherham United

 As Hamshaw's playing career came to an end, he began working at Rotherham United in various coaching capacities.
 After his contract with relegated Macclesfield Town ran out in the summer of 2012, Matt made the switch into full-time coaching with the Millers, whilst continuing to play in the Evo-Stick League for Stocksbridge Park Steels.
-Taking on the role of Development Phase Lead Coach, he oversees the development of the 12-16 year olds at New York, while also coaching youngsters at Thomas Rotherham College.
+Taking on the role of Development Phase Lead Coach, he oversaw the development of the 12–16 year olds at New York, while he also coached youngsters at Thomas Rotherham College.
+He then became a first team coach under Paul Warne, before both left the club in September 2022.

-Personal

-He is married to Kerry, 33 and has two daughters.
-Their firstborn child, a son born in 2007, was stillborn.
+Derby County

+On 22 September 2022, Hamshaw was appointed first team coach at Derby County, working under head coach Paul Warne.

+Following Warne's sacking on 7 February 2025, Hamshaw was appointed caretaker manager.
+A day later, Hamshaw oversaw a 1–1 draw at Norwich City which ended a run of seven consecutive defeats for Derby.
+He oversaw another draw; before the appointment of John Eustace as first-team head coach, Hamshaw kept his role as first-team coach under Eustace.
+Despite this, Hamshaw stepped down from his role at the club on 17 February 2025.

+Return to Rotherham United

+On 30 March 2025, following the sacking of Steve Evans, Hamshaw was appointed interim manager of Rotherham United until the end of the season.

+On 15 April 2025, Rotherham United announced that Hamshaw agreed to become permanent manager on a three-year contract.